Prioritizing actions using AI

 Task 2: Verify the negative behavior.

 Note: The Priority value is used to prioritize actions and select the top action.
 Because you enabled only Propensity, the Priority is equal to Propensity.
-The negligible difference is due to the smoothed propensity calculation, which is not in scope for this exercise.
+The negligible difference is due to the adjusted propensity, which is not in scope for this exercise.

 Task 3: Verify the positive behavior.